JorjaFox/library/content/posts/news/2007/buddy-tv-3.md

 ---

 As we told you **last week**, speculation is running rampant about whether **Jorja Fox**, who plays Sara Sidle, will be leaving **CSI**.
-Now more possible details have emerged â but are they true?
+Now more possible details have emerged - but are they true?
 You be the judge.

 Beware of possible spoilers for the upcoming season finale, set to air May 17.